Daughters of Our Lady of Compassion: After Suzanne Aubert

 During recent years because of changes in society and the diminishing numbers of Sisters, the sisters have had to make the difficult decision to close several institutions.
 Today the Sisters continue the vision of Suzanne Aubert by addressing the needs of society in the ways that they are able.
 At Our Lady's Home of Compassion Island Bay, their services include a small Conference and Retreat Centre.
 In the Wellington inner city, the Suzanne Aubert Compassion Centre operates a soup kitchen and the Sisters visit people in need.
 In Upper Hutt affordable quality housing for the elderly is provided.
 Homes of Compassion for the care of the disabled and elderly are situated at Heretaunga and Suva (Fiji).
 The Sisters of Compassion work with people in Wellington, Wanganui, Jerusalem, Flaxmere, Wainuiomata, Upper Hutt, Wairoa, Auckland, Fiji, Tonga and Wagga Wagga (Australia).
 The sisters are involved in education, social work, pastoral ministries and care of the elderly.
 They are also Co-workers, employees, and Directors on Boards.
 The Mother Aubert Home of Compassion Trust Board established in 1917 holds the land, buildings and investments of the Congregation in trust for the general purpose of maintaining and carrying on the charitable works of the sisters.

 In 2022 Deacon Danny Karatea-Goddard was appointed Co-Chief Executive Māori-Tumu Whakarae.
 Sister Margaret Anne Mills said of the appointment, "Our multicultural reality is only made real and will only be successful if we understand our bicultural foundation...
 It is an expression of our commitment to Te Tiriti o Waitangi.”

 The making of a saint

-The process leading towards the canonisation of Suzanne Aubert as a saint is now under way.
+The process leading towards the canonisation of Suzanne Aubert as a saint is now underway.
 A Diocesan Inquiry was held in Wellington during 2004.
 All the information gathered during the enquiry was collated and sent to Rome for further investigation.
 Mother Suzanne Aubert has been declared 'venerable'.